vuongducphuong/documentation/content/applications/sales/sales/products_prices/products/variants.rst

    :align: center
    :alt: Display Types on Product Configurator.

-The :guilabel:`Variants Creation Mode` informs Odoo when to automatically create a new variant once an attribute is added to a product.
+The :guilabel:`Variants Creation Mode` informs Leansoft when to automatically create a new variant once an attribute is added to a product.

 - :guilabel:`Instantly`: creates all possible variants as soon as attributes and values are added